 If Niumatalolo and offensive coordinator Ivan Jasper, his sidekick throughout his 10 seasons as Navy’s head coach, can coax results out of their quarterbacks in an emergency, what can they do with two quarterbacks that have rushed for 1,000 yards and a third with experience?

-Niumatalolo doesn’t play coy he and Jasper are drawing up ideas for their opponents.
+Niumatalolo doesn’t play coy that he and Jasper are drawing up ideas to throw at opponents.
 The season opens Sept.
 1 at Hawaii, which is a homecoming for both Niumatalolo and Jasper (Niumatalolo was a quarterback and later an assistant coach and Jasper a quarterback).